-The new curriculum will be mandatory from September 2020, although schools are encouraged to adopt the new curriculum early from September 2019.
+The new curriculum will be mandatory from September 2020*, although schools have been encouraged to adopt the new curriculum early from September 2019.

-A number of Wiltshire schools committed to doing this by joining the DfE's RHSE early adopter school programme during 2019.
+A number of Wiltshire schools committed to putting the new elements in place during 2019 by joining the DfE's RHSE early adopter school programme.